darshjasani/3D-Object-Interaction/README.md

    cd <repository-folder>
    ```

-2. Open `index.html` in your web browser using a local server.

-3. Install the required npm dependencies.
+2. Install the required npm dependencies.

-4. Use the following command to run the project.
+3. Use the following command to run the project.
    ```bash
    npm run dev
    ```